Nickel superoxide dismutase: Mechanism

-Several aspects of the mechanism that are remain unclear.
+Several aspects of the mechanism that remain unclear.
 For example, both the H^{+} source and transfer mechanism are still vague.
 H^{+} is most likely carried into the active site by the substrate, meaning that superoxide enters the enzyme in its protonated form (HO_{2}).
 The disproportionation is most likely catalyzed in the second coordination sphere, but the mechanism of electron transfer is still up for debate.
 It is possible that a quantum tunnelling event is involved.
 Nickel superoxide dismutase is an incredibly efficient enzyme, indicating the redox mechanism is very fast.
 This means that large structural rearrangements or dramatic changes to the coordination sphere are unlikely to be involved in the catalytic mechanism.

 Occurrence

 Nickel superoxide dismutase is primarily found in bacteria.
 The only known example of a eukaryote expressing a nickel containing superoxide dismutase is in the cytoplasm of a number of green algae species.
 Ni-SOD was first isolated from Streptomyces bacteria, which are mostly found in soil.
 Streptomyces Ni-SOD has been the most heavily studied nickel containing SOD to date.
 These enzymes are now known to exist in a number of other prokaryotes, including cyanobacteria and several Actinomycetes species.
 Some of the Actinomycetes species that express nickel containing superoxide dismutatses are Micromonospora rosia, Microtetraspora glauca and Kitasatospora griseola.
 Ni-SOD hasn't been found in any archaea.